alligrader/legacy-gradebook-backend/roadmap.md

 # TODO Issue Tracker

+- [ ] Make a custom vagrant box and docker container for our base dependencies

+- [ ] get wercker to work

+- [ ] Clean up wercker so that it's actually useful

+- [ ] Shut down Circle CI so I never have to look at it again

 - [ ] Implement the tests for privileges and roles

 - [ ] Get the privileges tests to pass